jsmithabq/ODrive/README.md

 Todo
 ----

-Currently, ODrive only provides drivers for Swift.
+* Currently, ODrive only provides drivers for Swift.
 The objective is to support Ceph RADOSGW, as well as other services as they come to market.
+* Currently, ODrive provides an HTML-based web interface.
+Many users would prefer a more menu-oriented web interface with JavaScript, etc.

 Overview
 --------